nschan/nf-hrp/README.md

 # Usage

 The pipeline takes a gff3 file with annotations and a fasta file of the genome as input in a samplesheet and works through the steps of HRP.
-The pipeline requires nextflow >= 23.04.2 to work with spack modules.
-It has been extensively run on biohpc_gen in the [LRZ](https://www.lrz.de/) CoolMuc2 SLURM cluster.
+The pipeline has been extensively run on biohpc_gen in the [LRZ](https://www.lrz.de/) CoolMuc2 SLURM cluster.

 Running this on other infrastructure probably needs some changes to modules.